 - 618. Augmentative and Alternative Communication Intervention.
 Credit 3 hours.
 Prerequisite: 451/551 or permission of instructor.
 The course emphasizes intervention for individuals in need of augmentative or alternate communication (AAC) systems.
 Intervention includes the processes of assessment and program development for individuals with severe communication disorders.
 Variables that affect the development and implementation of AAC systems in various service delivery settings will be a major component of the course. - 619.
 Bilingualism.
 Credit 3 hours.
 This introduction to bilingualism will focus primarily on children.
 Bilingualism will be viewed from social, psychological and linguistic perspectives; both advantages and potential problems associated with bilingualism will be considered.
 Specific analysis will be devoted to the acquisition, use and loss of two languages. - 621.
 Principles of Communication Sciences and Disorders.
 Credit 3 hours.
 The course presents an advanced study of concepts and methods in the field of communication disorders. - 623.
 Special Topics in Communication Sciences and Disorders.
 Credit 3 hours.
 Prerequisite: permission of instructor.
 Selected topics in the field of Communication Sciences and Disorders will be presented.
 Current issues and trends as well as traditional practices will be explored.
 May be repeated for credit. - 626.
 Autism Spectrum Disorders.
 Credit 3 hours.
 A study of the nature of autism, including current thinking relative to etiology, cognition, and various behavioral aspects, with emphasis on communication and socialization.
 Practical applications for assessment and intervention will be highlighted. - 627.
 Neuropathologies of Communication.
 Credit 3 hours.
 Prerequisite: Communication Sciences Disorders 606.
 Advanced survey exploring a variety of developmental and acquired neurogenic communication disorders, including cerebral palsy, dementia, right hemisphere syndrome and traumatic brain injury.
-Emphasis is on such clinical applications as dynamic assessment, differential diagnosis, and approaches to intervention. - 687.
-Research Methods in Special Education and Speech Pathology.
+Emphasis is on such clinical applications as dynamic assessment, differential diagnosis, and approaches to intervention. - 628.
+Language Intervention for Infants and Toddlers.
 Credit 3 hours.
-Principles, procedures, and techniques of research with an intensive survey of scientific investigations in special education, speech pathology and audiology, and related fields.
-Emphasis on practical application for teachers/practitioners.
-Credit cannot be granted for both Communication Sciences Disorders 687 and Special Education 687. - 770.
+This course is a concentrated study of current models of language intervention with infants and toddlers.
+Topics will include a review of the normal prelinguistic and early linguistic periods, etiological issues, and dynamic assessment procedures designed for very young children.
+Practical applications for intervention will be emphasized throughout. - 687.
+Research Methods in Communication Sciences & Disorders.
+Credit 3 hours.
+Principles, procedures, and techniques of research with an intensive survey of scientific investigations in communication sciences and disorders and related fields.
+Emphasis on practical application for clinicians. - 770.
 Thesis.
 Credit 1-6 hours each semester, with six (6) hours needed for graduation.
 The student must enroll in the thesis course each semester the thesis is in progress.
 The thesis is graded Pass/Fail.